 JCDecaux wins the first advertising concession in Singapore, a city which previously refused advertising in public spaces, and installs advertising bus shelters on Orchard Road, the heart of the city's retail and entertainment hub.

-Company floated on the Euronext Paris exchange.
+The company is floated on the Euronext Paris exchange.

-We worked in partnership with BAA to plan and develop advertising opportunities within the infrastructure of Heathrow Terminal 5 during its construction.
+JCDecaux UK works in partnership with BAA to plan and develop advertising opportunities within the infrastructure of Heathrow Terminal 5 during its construction.
 It is widely considered the blueprint for the airport media development of the future.

 M-Vision is the first large format digital advertising product to be installed in UK shopping malls.

 In 2013, JCDecaux invests further in South America, buying 85% of Eumex, a Mexican company founded in 1995.
 As a result, over 500 people join JCDecaux and its position is strengthened in Chile and Argentina as well as entering seven new countries.